budius/pet-shop-app/README.md

 right test dispatcher, constructor injection of `CoroutineScope`, usage of `awaitingCancellation()` makes the "load on an `init{}` block" approach perfectly testable while keeping the implementation uncomplicated.

+##### What happens after the reality of implementation

+It's interesting how the ideas morph when the reality of implementation happens.
+In my current project I work mostly with fresh data directly from backend services and I stand by the approach first proposed for the ViewModel data loading.
+In this project, when adding the SQL caching layer, things changed and more analise is needed.

+I'll start by re-implementing the SQL as per [issue #3](https://github.com/budius/pet-shop-app/issues/3), and afterward come back to this.

 ### I18n